FrancisCrickInstitute/DESdemonA/README.md

 objects, which for the moment we've just specified by their `design`, exactly as we would for a `DESeq` object.
-Once we have a model, we are then in a position to test the significance of contrasts (e.g. individual log fold-changes between condtions) and terms in the model (e.g whether batch effect is necessary or not):
+Once we have a model, we are then in a position to test the significance of contrasts (e.g. individual log fold-changes between conditions) and terms in the model (e.g whether batch effect is necessary or not):

 ### Comparisons